fcrespel/project-factory-core/docs/dev/vm.md

     sudo su -
     yum install /opt/projectfactory/dev/data/system/maven/repository/fr/project-factory/packages/services/svn/3.4.0-1-SNAPSHOT/svn-3.4.0-1-SNAPSHOT-dev-projectfactory-el7-x86_64.rpm

-**NOTICE:** as 2 active repositories may contain the same packages (local and iT-Toolbox OSS), only the most recent dependencies will be installed.
+**NOTICE:** as 2 active repositories may contain the same packages (local and remote), only the most recent dependencies will be installed.

 **IMPORTANT**: make sure to use `-` in the `sudo` user switch command (as shown above) so that environment variables are properly set.
 Failure to do so will cause certain commands like `mvn` not to work when using system user `pf`.